The Last Judgment [eternal judgment]

 The first thought Christians have when thinking of the end of history should not be anxious or vindictive speculation as to who will be "in" or "going up," or who will be "out" or "going down."
 It should be the grateful and joyful thought that we can look forward with confidence to the time when the will of the Creator, Reconciler, Redeemer, and Restorer will once and for all prevail—when justice over injustice, love over hate and greed, peace over enmity, humanity over inhumanity, the kingdom of God will triumph over the powers of darkness.
 The Last Judgment will not come against the world, but for the good of the world.
 This is good news not only for Christians but for all people!

-The One who will be the judge at the Last Judgment of those made righteous by Christ and of those who are still sinners is none other than Jesus Christ, who gave his life as a ransom for all.
-"For the Father judges no one," said Jesus, "but has handed over all judgment to the Son" (John 5,22).
+The One who will be the judge at the Last Judgment of those who have been justified through Christ and of those who are still sinners is none other than Jesus Christ, who gave his life as a ransom for all.
+“For the Father judges no one,” said Jesus, “but has committed all judgment to the Son.”
+(Joh 5,22).

 The one who judges the righteous, the un-evangelized and even the wicked is the one who gave his life so that others could live forever.
 Jesus Christ has already taken the judgment on sin and sinfulness.
 This does not mean that those who reject Christ can avoid suffering the fate that will bring their own decision.
 What the image of the compassionate judge, Jesus Christ, tells us is that he desires that all men attain eternal life - and he will offer it to all those who place their faith in him.